-To ensure that article 5 of the Convention is explicitly implemented in the law, section 8 of the Environmental Information Act requires administrative agencies to hold general environmental information relevant to their areas of responsibility and functions, and make this information accessible to the public, e.g. that the Ministry of Fisheries and Coastal Affairs, the Ministry of Transport and Communication and the Ministry of Petroleum and Energy are responsible for providing such information.
+To ensure that article 5 of the Convention is explicitly implemented in the law, section 8 of the Environmental Information Act requires administrative agencies to hold general environmental information relevant to their areas of responsibility and functions, and make this information accessible to the public, e.g. that the Ministry of Industry and Fisheries, the Ministry of Transport and Communication and the Ministry of Petroleum and Energy are responsible for providing such information.
 Relevant information means both information on environmental impacts in sectors where an agency has responsibilities as well as environmental information it needs to carry out its tasks satisfactorily.
 The provision applies to information on the state of the environment, which is acquired mainly through research and monitoring, but also to more general environmental information, for example data and factual information on sources of emissions, factors that may influence biological diversity, trends in society’s use of resources, and the content of dangerous chemicals in products.
 In accordance with the Convention, the provision applies to all levels, i.e. to administrative agencies at the national, county and municipal level.

-One initiative for making information accessible to the public is the website www.luftkvalitet.info, which presents important information about air quality and air pollution in Norway, including daily measurements from the whole country, forecasts of air quality, reports, useful links and so on.
-Other initiatives are the websites www.naturbase.no and www.kulturminnesok.no which contain information concerning nature and cultural heritage.
-Further information on cultural heritage (protected monuments and sites ) can also be found at the website of the national register called Askeladden, which requires registering as a user.;

 Sectoral legislation sets out a number of rules and arrangements for crisis management and the provision of information.
 In an emergency, it is of key importance to ensure that people are kept informed about what is happening and what they should do.
 Norway has a Directorate for Civil Protection and Emergency Planning and, in addition, sectoral authorities are responsible for crisis management within their own spheres of responsibility.
 Private-sector enterprises also have a responsibility to provide information before and during emergencies.
 It is beyond the scope of this report to give an account of all provisions and arrangements for this area that help to implement article 5, para.1 (c), of the Convention.